 Just down from Sydenham Station on Marrickville Road this mural also appeared in early 2014.

-Fintan Magee Murals in South, Inner and Sydney CBD
+Fintan Magee Murals in South and Sydney CBD

 There are far fewer murals in this part of Sydney, councils are less proactive about attracting artists, and some of these works are private commissions.
 Recently Sydney City Council has begun to change their restrictive views on street art, and hopefully, in coming years, this will see a lot more colourful walls in these areas.

 Unnamed – Alexandria (with Numskull)